 After dismantling the clock we gave the glass a good clean with newspaper and watered down vinegar, before using the doily as a stencil.

 The design on the doily was quite fussy, so I took a plastic lid to mask off the center bit.
 When spraying the doily, I used a very light touch, so the design would come out blotchy and hazy rather than perfect.
-I think it adds a nice touch to the final look.
+I think it adds a nice aged feel.

 Once the paint was dry, I applied a coat of clear Mod Podge.
 Unicorn SPiT tends to peel off of the glass if it’s not treated first.
 If you don’t have any SPiT, acrylic paints will also work.
-Using a combination of White Ming, Zia Teal and Weathered Daydream I just dabbed bits of color on to the back of the glass, being careful to leave some gaps between the colors.
+Using a combination of White Ming and Zia Teal I just dabbed bits of color on to the back of the glass, being careful to leave some gaps between the colors.

 Once I had the look I was going for, I sprayed the back of the glass with mirror effects from Rustoleum.
 Krylon sells something similar, but it’s hard to find here in South Africa.

 And that’s it.
 The Verre Eglomise with Unicorn Spit experiment was done.
-The piece of glass went back into the original plastic frame, that got a quick makeover with some spray paint.
+The piece of glass went back into the original plastic frame, which got a quick makeover with some spray paint.

 As always sending lots of love and hope you have a stupendously creative week.